 —CASA Kane County, Guardian Ad Litem

-From the earliest days of the program, RSI has been able to bring parties together to work out plans for biological parents to visit their children in foster care; to improve understanding between social workers and parents about the services parents need to accomplish, such as parenting education and drug treatment; to talk about the children's educational progress; and a host of other issues.
-Over time, RSI's objective is to reduce the time it takes for children to have permanent, safe homes.
+From the earliest days of the program, RSI was able to bring parties together to work out plans for biological parents to visit their children in foster care; to improve understanding between social workers and parents about the services parents needed to access, such as parenting education and drug treatment; to talk about the children's educational progress; and a host of other issues.
+Over time, RSI's objective was to reduce the time it takes for children to have permanent, safe homes.

 In January 2017, RSI conducted our first advanced training for child protection mediators in preparation for the launch of our 16th Circuit program.
-The two-day intensive training, designed for experienced mediators and/or those with considerable exposure to the child abuse & neglect court process, employed a combination of lecture, group exercises and an interactive role-play and demonstration of a simulated Child Protection Mediation.
+The two-day intensive training, designed for experienced mediators and/or those with considerable exposure to the child abuse and neglect court process, employed a combination of lectures, group exercises and interactive roleplaying, and demonstration of a simulated child protection mediation.
 To develop the training, we drew on national and local experts in child protection, as well as our own training experience.
 We are especially grateful to California's Administrative Office of the Courts for sharing their Juvenile Dependency Mediation Curriculum.

 One of the highlights of the training was the simulation of a child protection case in which the roles were played by the actual professionals who handle these cases, including attorneys, caseworkers and Court Appointed Special Advocates.
 These great roleplayers gave the trainees a high level of authenticity and insight into the parties' motivations.